gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 # Disabling changes to the z-axial positions to achieve two-dimensional simulations.

-OpenMM does not support simualtions in two-dimensions, however we can create a custom integrator that ignores the z-axis in computing velocity-related quantities, like displacement in the z-dimension and the z-dimention contribution to the kinetic energy.
-There are a few examples of how to make and manipulate custom integratiors within the
+OpenMM does not support two-dimensional simulations, however we can create a custom integrator that ignores the z-axis in computing velocity-related quantities, like displacement in the z-dimension and the z-dimension contribution to the kinetic energy.
+There are a few examples of how to make and manipulate custom integratiors within the comments of openmmapi/include/openmm/CustomIntegrator.h in the OpenMM source.

 To do this, a "dummy" variable, a Vec3 Vector of <1,1,0> needs to be created.
 This is used to multiply the velocities of each atom to remove z-axis kinetic energy.
 This also disables displacements into the z-dimension.
 I call this variable "dumv".
 ```python